Frequently Asked Questions

 - e) describing how international trade and globalization have impacted American life.

-- CE.11 The student will demonstrate knowledge of how economic decisions are made in the marketplace by
+The student will demonstrate knowledge of how economic decisions are made in the marketplace by

 - a) applying the concepts of scarcity, resources, choice, opportunity cost, price, incentives, supply and demand, production, and consumption;